teltek/PumukitExternalAPIBundle/Resources/doc/Ingest.md

 *NONE*

 **Required (form) parameters:**
-*mediaPackage:* The mediapackage to modify as XML.
+*mediaPackage:* The mediaPackage to modify as XML.
 *dublincore:* DublinCore catalog as XML.
 *flavor:* DublinCore Flavor (Only dublincore/episode and dublincore/series are supported at the moment).